networknt/json-schema-validator/doc/compatibility.md

 | uri-template          | 🚫 | 🟢 | 🟢 | 🟢 | 🟢 |
 | uuid                  | 🚫 | 🚫 | 🟢 | 🟢 | 🟢 |

+##### Unknown Formats

+When the format assertion vocabularies are used in a meta schema, in accordance to the specification, unknown formats will result in assertions.
+If the format assertion vocabularies are not used, unknown formats will only result in assertions if the assertions are enabled and if `setStrict("format", true)`.

 ##### Footnotes
 1. Note that the validation are only optional for some of the keywords/formats.
 2. Refer to the corresponding JSON schema for more information on whether the keyword/format is optional or not.